-- Be at least eighteen (18) years of age. - Completes Department-approved, waiver-specific training and is monitored for competency on topics including, but not limited to: abuse, neglect, exploitation and incident reporting, medication administration, professional boundaries, trauma-informed care, and person-centered thinking. - Has the ability to: - o Communicate effectively with a participant in the participant's preferred manner of communication and with the participant's family; - o Read, understand, and implement written and oral instructions; - o Perform required documentation; - o Participate as a member of the participant's person-centered team if requested by the participant; and - Demonstrate competence and knowledge of topics required to safely support the participant as described in the participant's PCSP. - Undergoes pre-employment screenings as described in C-2.a and b of this appendix. - · Is certified in CPR and First Aid - If the employee provides transportation, the employee must be legally licensed to operate the transporting vehicle and obeys all applicable State laws while operating the vehicle.
+• Completes Department-approved, waiver-specific training and is monitored for competency on topics including, but not limited to: abuse, neglect, exploitation and incident reporting, medication administration, professional boundaries, trauma-informed care, and person-centered thinking.

+o Communicate effectively with a participant in the participant's preferred manner of communication and with the participant's family;

+- o Read, understand, and implement written and oral instructions; - o Perform required documentation; - o Participate as a member of the participant's person-centered team if requested by the participant; and

+• Demonstrate competence and knowledge of topics required to safely support the participant as described in the participant's PCSP.

+- Undergoes pre-employment screenings as described in C-2.a and b of this appendix. - Is certified in CPR and First Aid - If the employee provides transportation, the employee must be legally licensed to operate the transporting vehicle and obeys all applicable State laws while operating the vehicle.

+Verification of Provider Qualifications Entity Responsible for Verification:

-Service Name: Supervised Residential Care Level I
+Service Type: Other Service Service Name: Supervised Residential Care Level I